brennandoubt/EngageNow/README.md

 * Swipe through various volunteer opportunities and quickly match with the ones that interest you
 * Connect with local organizations and causes in need in real time with in-app chat

+### Features for organizations:
+* Create new volunteering events
+* Accept volunteers who like your events
+* Connect with volunteers in realtime with the in-app chat

 <div style="display:flex; flex-wrap:wrap; flex-direction:row">
   <img src="images/Volunteer_swiping_sc.png" width="150">